outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - info components

         - generate (or find & map) solution automation workflows that can generate these alternate structures & apply them to generate these alternate structures as a solution to map inputs/outputs
+          - example of a solution automation workflow that can generate these alternate structures:
+            - 'apply power of interactivity to find interaction structures of an info alternative structure (like probability) and connect them to connect problem inputs/outputs with the info alternative structures'

         - this works bc of the definition of 'alternate' applied to solution automation workflow inputs like info structures

       - apply structures of power (which tend to overlap with 'useful system components' bc of the definition of 'useful/relevant') to solution automation workflow components (like inputs, core interaction functions, or implementation variables)